APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Foot](https://wpgp.github.io/foot/) - The foot package is designed to provide a set of consistent and flexible tools for processing 2D vector representations of buildings and calculating urban morphology measurements.
 - [ggplot2](https://ggplot2.tidyverse.org/) - Resource for plotting a wide range of data (useful for visualizing survey data).
 Additional Information: GNU GENERAL PUBLIC LICENSE.
 - [leafgl](https://github.com/r-spatial/leafgl) - R package for fast web-gl rendering for leaflet maps.
 - [Motif](https://cran.r-project.org/web/packages/motif/index.html) - Describes spatial patterns of categorical raster data for any defined regular and irregular areas.
-Patterns are described quantitatively using built-in signatures based on co-occurrence matrices but also allows for any user-defined functions.
-It enables spatial analysis such as search, change detection, and clustering to be performed on spatial patterns
+It enables spatial analysis such as search, change detection, and clustering to be performed on spatial patterns.
 - [Opentripplanner](https://github.com/opentripplanner) - An open source multi-modal trip planner
 - [Raster](https://cran.r-project.org/web/packages/raster/index.html) - Reading, writing, manipulating, analyzing and modeling of spatial data.
 The package implements basic and high-level functions for raster data and for vector data operations such as intersections.
 - [Rgee](https://github.com/r-spatial/rgee) - rgee is an R binding package for calling Google Earth Engine API from within R. Various functions are implemented to simplify the connection with the R spatial ecosystem.